AndyWalker81/ProgrammingForDataAnalysis_Project/README.md

 For example, to install `fitter`:

-`pip install fitter` can be used.
-Further details are available here: https://pypi.org/project/fitter/
+`pip install fitter`

+Further details are available on the [fitter website](https://pypi.org/project/fitter/).

+Once installed, the packages must be imported; the notebook includes the necessary code to import all packages, once installed (if installation is required).

 ## Run